Basic Agents and Clients

-As you write more complex agents and clients you might find the need to have a few separate files make up your agent, you can drop these files into a directory named util under the plugins (that is, at the same level of the agent folder, so as /usr/libexec/mcollective/mcollective/util at the time of writing).
+As you write more complex agents and clients you might find the need to have a few separate files make up your agent, you can drop these files into the util directory under plugins.

-The classes should be MCollective::Util::Yourclass and you should use the following construct to require them from disk:
+The classes should be MCollective::Util::Youclass and you should use the following construct to require them from disk: